grumpyjames/birding-almanac/blog/mid-wales-part-one-llandovery/mid-wales-part-one-llandovery.md

 the river.
 On our left we have delightful Oak woodland with occasional bits of field, and to our right, intermittently fabulous view of the river.

-We pick up a smart looking Male Redstart in one of the field/woodland boundaries on the left.
+We pick up a smart-looking Male Redstart in one of the field/woodland boundaries on the left.
 He hangs about on a fencepost just long enough for us to consider moving for a camera, and then darts back into the woodland never to be found again.